Short breaks and weekend getaways from Melbourne

 Soak up the relaxing vibe and unwind with ease at Inverloch.
-This seaside spot occupies prime real estate, spotted at the mouth of Anderson Inlet in Venus Bay.
+This seaside spot occupies prime real estate in the Gippsland region, spotted at the mouth of Anderson Inlet in Venus Bay.
 With the simplest of access to water-based leisure, it is the perfect destination for a weekend getaway from Melbourne.

 Best outdoor attraction: The Screw Creek Nature Walk leads to a lookout where you can take in the area’s immense beauty.